NEXT is now ERGO NEXT Insurance, uniting digital-first innovation with Munich Re's global financial strength.

 Iowa does not require general contractors to hold a trade license, but contractors with $2,000 or more in annual construction work must register with the Iowa Department of Inspections, Appeals & Licensing (DIAL).

-To register, you need to provide a valid unemployment insurance account number, submit a $50 registration fee (or a signed fee-exemption form if eligible) and attach proof of workers’ compensation insurance if you have employees.
+To register, you need to provide a valid unemployment insurance account number and attach proof of your workers’ compensation insurance (if you have employees).
+Check DIAL for the current registration fee or fee-exemption eligibility.

 Out-of-state contractors must also file a $25,000 surety bond as part of registration.